 Ptarmigan Peak (4,911 ft.)

 Summiting Ptarmigan Peak is a rite of passage for aspiring Chugach ’schwackers and scramblers.
 At 4,911 feet, it is the highest point in a roller-coaster ridge of tundra and crags that begins with Flattop (the most-climbed mountain in the Chugach) some three miles to the northeast.
 Flattop may be many people’s first Chugach peak, but Ptarmigan is likely to be their first challenge.
-Climbing it requires routefinding as soon as you leave the Powerline Pass or Rabbit Lake trails, and its summit perches atop a series of steep, rocky fins and gullies.
+Climbing it requires routefinding as soon as you leave the Powerline Pass or Rabbit Lake trails, and its summit is perched atop a series of rocky fins and gullies.

 Though the approach is short and it’s a relatively fast climb, in terms of terrain difficulty alone Ptarmigan is probably on par with the tallest Chugach front range peaks, including Williwaw, Tikishla, and North Suicide.
 If Ptarmigan Peak pushes you toward your limits, that’s OK.
 But for those who reach the summit in good shape and wanting more, hundreds of miles of Chugach wilderness is now calling.